 4. The Stockholm Convention on POPs - that was adopted in May 2001 and entered into force in May 2004 - designates the GEF as the principal entity entrusted with the operations of the financial mechanism of the Convention, ad interim.
-The first meeting of the Conference of the Parties (COP) adopted guidance4 for the financial mechanism that emphasises capacity building and establishes the NIP as the main driver for implementation activities.
-Specifically, the COP recommended that resources should be http://www.pops.int/documents/meetings/cop_1/meetingdocs/report/default.htm.
+The first meeting of the Conference of the Parties (COP) adopted guidance for the financial mechanism that emphasises capacity building and establishes the NIP as the main driver for implementation activities.
+Specifically, the COP recommended that resources should be allocated to activities "that are in conformity with, and supportive of, the priorities identified in [Parties'] respective national implementation plans."

-3 See Toxics and poverty: the impact of toxic substances on the poor in developing countries.
+&lt;sup>3 See Toxics and poverty: the impact of toxic substances on the poor in developing countries.
 Goldman L. and Tra N. The World Bank, 2002.